canalplus/rx-player/doc/api/loadVideo_options.md

     some DASH contents relying on a number-based SegmentTemplate segment indexing scheme.

-    The upside is that you might have more segments close to the live edge.
+    The upside is that you will have the last segments sooner.

     The downside is that requests for segments which did not had time to generate might trigger a `NetworkError`.
 Depending on your other settings